rohitjoshi21/Go3D/readme.txt

-You must have installed venv in your machine.
+Install requirements with:

-Open Terminal
+$ pip3 install -r requirements.txt

-$ source env/bin/activate
+Run the game with:

 $ python3 gogame.py